sairaraza/sairaraza.github.io/research.md

 ### Mapping weak signals using scraped keywords from linked websites

-In our module called The Atlas of Weak Signals each week we explored as teams design interventions responding to a different  “weak signals” that set trends and point to certain directions for futures.
-I used keywords scraped from websites by my classmates to create this visualisation of keywords that link weak signals of future changes. the results were not largely meaningful but taught us something about the data scraping process.
+This is a map of keywords scraped from websites by my classmates to create this visualisation of keywords that link weak signals of future changes.
+The results were not largely meaningful but taught us something about the data scraping process.

 <iframe
   src="https://embed.kumu.io/48df0cf878258c1f7fa66c5f524996c8"